ecnepsnai/otto/.github/CONTRIBUTING.md

 ## libotto

-libotto is a golang library that defines the common data structures shared between the Otto client and server.
+libotto is a golang library that defines the common data structures shared between the Otto agent and server.
 This is all contained within the `/otto` directory.

-## Otto Client
+## Otto Agent

-The otto client is a small golang application with no runtime requirements.
+The otto agent is a small golang application with no runtime requirements.

-Source code for the otto client is located in `/otto/cmd/client`
+Source code for the otto agent is located in `/otto/cmd/agent`

 ## Otto Server

-The otto server is a golang application that powers the otto web UI and is what actually interacts with the otto clients.
+The otto server is a golang application that powers the otto web UI and is what actually interacts with the otto agents.

 Directory structure: